tax14HeyItsStefan/cairoNew/README.md

 # StarkNet
 StarkNet is a decentralized ZK-rollup that operates as an Ethereum layer 2 chain.
 StarkNet enables Decentralized applications to achieve unlimited scale for their computation - without compromising Ethereum's decentralization and security, thereby solving the Scalability Trilemma

-In this document, we are going to be going in-depth into understanding Cairo's syntax and how you could create and deploy a Cairo smart contract on StarkNet.
+In this document, we are going to be going in-depth into understanding Cairo's syntax and how you could create and deploy a Cairo smart contract on StarkNet

 **NB: As at the time of this writing, StarkNet is still at v0.10.3, with Cairo 1.0 coming soon.
 The ecosystem is young and evolving very fast, so you might want to check the [official docs](https://www.cairo-lang.org/docs) to confirm this document is still up-to-date.
 Pull requests are welcome!**